 - Like solid hardwood, the layer of wood in engineered hardwood flooring can go through an optional distressing process, which is more expensive but achieves the antique aesthetic.
 It is also given a protective finish like solid hardwood through a staining or sealing process.

 To say the least, the process of creating hardwood has come a long way since the 1600s, and in turn, our flooring today can withstand the test of time not only in its classic look but also in its lifespan.
-You can read more about how hardwood is made and its different styles or speak to an expert by visiting your local Flooring Canada.
+You can read more about how hardwood is made and its different styles or speak to an expert by visiting your local Flooring America.